Speed of technological transformations required in Europe to achieve different climate goals: Results

-Before concluding, we briefly mention the main limitations of our study in this paragraph.
-First, we have assumed an exogenous transformation of land transport and shipping, since there is inertia in stock turnover that limit the transformation speed.
+Before concluding, we briefly mention the main limitations of our study in this section.
+First, we have assumed an exogenous transformation of land transport and shipping.
+Regarding land transport, we expect stock turnover, government support as well as public perception of new technology to be a stronger determinant of new vehicle shares that pure cost optimisation.
+Regarding shipping, we assumed a conservative transition since there is inertia in stock turnover that limit the transformation speed.
 This has important implications, particularly for the 1.5$^{\circ}$ and 1.6$^{\circ}$C budgets, which require offsetting the emissions from these sectors when net-zero emissions are imposed.
-Second, we have assumed that the cost evolution of different technologies is exogenous, \textit{i.e.}, no endogenous learning effects are considered.
-By doing that, we have assumed that global learning, driven by globally installed capacities, will determine the future costs of technologies, but we do not represent possible local learning.